How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Want something that fits perfectly into your old drum?
 Go for a charcoal basket like this Kick Ash Charcoal Ash Basket.
 Or find a grate that fits perfectly inside the drum.

-You can make a charcoal basket from some expanded metal.
-I know you’ve seen it before and may have it around you.
-So, craft an expanded metal or anything else that works into a basket.
+You can make a charcoal basket from some expanded metal – you can bolt it together, so you don’t need to weld anything.
 Aim for around 22 inches in diameter or thereabouts.
 Just so you know, regular steel drums measure around 22.5 inches in diameter.
 We want a basket that fits in snugly and securely.

 Check out this video to see how to make a DIY charcoal basket for your drum smoker out of expanded metal: